Kovvur: Airways

-Rajahmundry Airport is the nearest airport located 15km away from town.
+Rajahmundry Airport is the nearest airport, located 15 km away.

 Education

-The primary and secondary school education is imparted by government, aided and private schools, under the School Education Department of the state.
-The medium of instruction followed by different schools are English, Telugu.There Are Many Famous Institutions Like ABN&PRR College Of Sciences, Sanskrit colleges and Many Other Private Institutions.
+The primary and secondary school education is imparted by government, aided, and private schools, under the School Education Department of the state.
+The medium of instruction followed by different schools are English, Telugu.
+There are many famous institutions like ABN&PRR College Of Sciences, Sanskrit colleges and many other private institutions.